xelda1988/nicegui-pdf/README.md

 # nicegui-pdf
 A NiceGUI PDF component (using pdf.js) to nicely integrate PDFs without the need for iframes without having any control on which page is shown or without the possibility to read the seelcted text.
+A quick example is shown below:

 ```python
     from nicegui import ui, app